 While your project is underway, a dedicated Project Manager from the Husick Group will coordinate all aspects of your project and will be available to answer any questions you may have.
 The Project Manager acts as a liaison between you and the Viewers working on your matter, making sure that the Viewers’ work is responsive to your needs.
 This arrangement also helps Viewers do their best work by protecting their anonymity and shielding them from emotional pressures and “polluting” information that could drive imagination and adversely affect results.

 Once the Viewers’ work is complete, we will create a written report containing the Viewers’ findings in a well-organized, easy-to-read format.
-If your project includes a Reverse Speech component, you will also receive a written transcript of the significant speech reversals that were found, together with .mp3 audio files of those reversals so you can hear them for yourself.
 And of course, after the project report is delivered, your Project Manager will remain available to answer any questions you may have about the process or the results.
 We are proud of the work that we do and want to make sure that we provide the post-project support necessary for you to get the most out of it.